Complaints about building control

 I have a problem with the council’s handling of a building control matter.
 Can the Ombudsman help me?

-- Personal injury.
-We would normally consider it reasonable for you to take legal action for negligence.
+- Personal injury or damage to belongings.
+The courts may award compensation and the Ombudsman would normally consider it reasonable for you to take legal action.

-- Damage to your property caused by a neighbour’s building work which had been properly approved.
-It would normally be a matter for private legal action against your neighbour.
+- Damage to your property caused by a neighbour’s inadequate building work.
+This would normally be a matter for private legal action against your neighbour.

 - A dispute about the quality of work.
-That is the builder's responsibility, and the building control officers are not supervising the work generally when ensuring compliance with the Building Regulations.
+The quality of work is the responsibility of those who commissioned it and those who do the work.
+Building control officers are not supervising the work generally when ensuring compliance with the Regulations.

 How do I complain?